-When we‘re trying to do the second or third step before the first is another indicator of goal conflict.
+When we‘re trying to do the second or the third step before the first is another indicator of goal conflict.
 Trying so we‘ll proverbially stumble over own feet.
-However, some needs do feel so crucially important that because of them one takes specific steps to succeed in the face of all reason, ignoring the order of how to do something better or even achieve it.
+However, some needs do feel so crucially important that one ignores the order of steps to do to reach his or her goals.

-In relation to my needs, even my painful and destructive chronic inflammatory joint disease once felt like the lesser grief.
-For so long, my interest in recovery had to stand behind my interest in fulfilling these more urgent needs.
+Compared to my needs, even my painful and destructive chronic inflammatory joint disease once felt like the lesser evil.
+For so long, my interest in recovering had to stand behind my interest in fulfilling these more urgent needs.
 Figuratively speaking I would run on crutches towards my more immediate needs, although I would have progressed unevenly better without RA, without pain and movement restrictions without my crutches.
 But my patience in first devoting myself to recovery, stopping my physical decay, wasn’t big enough.
-Only the desire to reach the seemingly urgent, more significant and more important goal was essential.
+Only the desire to reach a seemingly urgent, more significant and more important goal was essential.
 That I would still be able to achieve it, as sick as I was, eventually turned out to be a fallacy.

-Although I often no longer had the necessary strength for them at all, my strongest need felt so vital that my actual condition and loss of power were less interesting to me.
-As I was right now, I didn’t meet my most important need for how I wanted to be, so my health at that moment was not my highest interest, my highest need.
+Although I often no longer had the necessary strength for them at all, my strongest need felt so absolutely important that my actual condition and loss of power were less interesting to me.
+As I was right now, I didn’t meet my most urgent need for how I wanted to be, so my health at that moment was not my highest interest, my highest need.

-Without what I wanted, I couldn’t be what I wanted to be, and that didn’t feel very good.
-Very bad.
+Without what I wanted, I couldn’t be who I wanted to be, and that didn’t feel very good.

 So reason told me, “Alright, but with RA and the meds you’re getting more and more miserable.
 Do something against this first.
 You also brush your teeth and don’t let them degrade – right?!”